Here's Where To Donate To Support Sexual Assault Survivors, Because You Can Help

 The Rape, Abuse & Incest National Network (RAINN) is an online network that provides research, statistics, and resources concerning sexual assault and violence.
 According to RAINN Development Director Chelsea Bowers, a donation of only $42 can help RAINN assist one survivor, but there are other ways to get involved in the organization's mission.
 Whether its volunteering, fundraising, or just sharing a link on social media, there are a ton of ways to support RAINN's mission, and millions of survivors.

 Planned Parenthood's mission has always been to be a space where women feel supported no matter the circumstance.
-Although the nonprofit has been under attack from the Trump administration recently, that hasn't stopped concerned citizens and activists from standing up and fighting on behalf of the organization.
-Planned Parenthood not only provides reproductive safety and research to women, and those resources are key for sexual assault survivors.
+Although the nonprofit has been under attack from the Trump administration, that hasn't stopped concerned citizens and activists from standing up and fighting on behalf of the organization.
+Planned Parenthood provides reproductive safety and research to women, and those resources are key for sexual assault survivors.
 So, to support this organization, opt for a weekly or monthly contribution that ranges from $15 to $50.